Jarred Kelenic Player Props: Mariners vs. Athletics

 Jarred Kelenic At The Plate

-- Kelenic is batting .400 with two homers during his last games and is riding a five-game hitting streak.
+- Kelenic is batting .400 with two homers during his last outings and is riding a six-game hitting streak.

-- In 20 games this season (44.4%), Kelenic has picked up an RBI, and in four of those games (8.9%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Kelenic has had at least one RBI in 43.5% of his games this year (20 of 46), with more than one RBI four times (8.7%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 19 of 45 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 19 of 46 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.